Burning1020/export-go/README.md

 2. Run the export-client service and update a new export endpoint by RESTful API of export-client service, use mosquitto address and port, and use `OEDKCONNECT_TOPIC`.
 3. Do this step iff OEDK hasn't been initialized.
 Download onboard key and copy the context to `oedkconfig.toml` in single quotes, that is due to the escape character.
 Change the IsInitialized option to false.
 Ignore the DataSorceId and DataPointId.
 4. Run the export-distro.

+**Note:** Only export-distro doesn't support cross compiler.
+If needed, please built on arm64.

 ----
 The following is the offical README